WRLC/rt5-local-amd64/README.md

 The only manual tasks required are to create a self-signed SSL certificate and to edit your /etc/hosts file.

+Due to our own internal conflicts, ports 80 and 443 in the rt5 container are mapped to 8080 and 8443 on the host.

 ## Usage

 1. Clone this repository: \